Skip to content

 The moth faces the right, showing a side view that emphasises a large black and yellow headpiece that protrudes from its nose, curving upward and ending in a two pronged fork.
 The top front of the moth is bright yellow, with a black end half that has iridescent blue markings and a bright yellow dot.
 The underside of the moth is black and iridescent blue and the legs are black and white stripes.
 The moths eye is red.

-Beautiful bark moth, Patrick Clement
+Beautiful Bark Moth, Patrick Clement

 A black beetle stands on a large green leaf with the photo being taken from above.
 The beetle has a long body, antennae and legs.
 There are six dulled yellow spots on its back.

-Six-spotted longhorn beetle, Adam Colegate
+Six-spotted Longhorn Beetle, Adam Colegate

 The fly sits on a large green leaf.
 The fly has orange to black extra long legs, a large black and yellow circular body where the wings attach and a long recurved tail that is marked in yellow and black stripes.

-Orange-sided comb-horn, Thierry Poulet
+Orange-sided Comb-horn, Thierry Poulet

 1. About